I want to preface this article by saying, sugar is not the problem. It’s your problem with it that’s the problem. But I will get to this later.

 So Do You Just Stop Eating Sugar Completely, Cold Turkey?

 First of gals and gads, lemme tell you something, Sugar is not the problem, Your problem with sugar is

-You don’t know how many times I hear people tell me they “are just going to cut out sugar” when they start dieting, fasting or health kick.
+You don’t know how many times I hear people tell me they “are just going to cut out sugar” when they start dieting or fasting or when on health kick.
 They shake their heads sadly when they admit that they have been indulging too much.
 Maybe they have.
 Yet, somehow it’s sugar’s fault.

-They try to cut out sweets, fruits, desserts, chips and bread, etc, but will give in eventually and binge or think that they need to resist forever.
+They try to cut out sweet foods, fruits, desserts, chips and bread, etc, but will give in eventually and binge or think that they need to resist forever.
 Sugar is always bad, and that presumption is the basis from which they start their diet journey.

 Here are examples of several cycles I see when this approach is taken: